anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. Can anyone simply create a pair on Anyswap?

-A. No. The support of ANY holders will be required to list on the exchange.
+A. Yes, but the support of ANY holders will be required to make the listing visible on the exchange.
 The precise rules will be decided by voting and will likely result in a balance between ease of listing and avoidance of scam token listings as we see on other DEX's.

 Q. Who is currently providing liquidity for Anyswap?